andylamp/ptucc_compiler/docs/ptuc_parser.md

 ```

 Again, sharp readers will see notice in the above code something that I have yet to explain; and again...
 they'd be right!
-I left that for last.
-Notice that there is no `token` defined for `IF_THEN` or `TYPE_CASE_PREC`, so
+As I left that for last.
+Notice that there is no `token` defined for `IF_THEN` or
-can declare precedence for arbitrary symbols and use the term `%prec` to enforce that precedence into a rule.
+`TYPE_CASE_PREC`, so it turns out that one can declare precedence for arbitrary symbols and use the
+term `%prec` to enforce that precedence into a rule, like so:

  ```c
  add_op: